Gerberga II, Abbess of Gandersheim: Life as abbess

 Gerberga II served as abbess of Gandersheim from approximately 965 to 1001.
 She was praised for her integrity, and her reign has been called the "golden age" of the abbey, and described as a time of peace, tranquility, and scholarship.
 Gandersheim became a center of Ottonian intellectual and spiritual activity, functioning as a hospital, library, a rest stop for refugees or travelers, and, most notably, a school.
 Many aristocratic families sent their daughters to the abbey to be educated.
 Among them was the Emperor Otto II and his wife Theophanu, who sent their five-year-old daughter Sophia I to live under Gerberga's care and eventually become her successor.

 Gandersheim was given a great deal of independence by the Ottonian rulers.
 In 947, Gerberga's uncle Emperor Otto I freed the abbey from royal rule and granted the abbess the authority to hold courts of law, keep an army, and coin money.
 Resultantly, there seems to have been much good will between Gerberga and her uncle.
 During her reign, she commissioned a history of his life to be written and presented to him by her canoness Hrosvit.

 Gandersheim was just one of many influential abbeys in the 10th century.
-Gerberga's grandma Matilda of Ringelheim had founded Quedlinburg Abbey in 936, creating tension regarding the leadership of the abbeys.
+Gerberga's grandmother Matilda of Ringelheim had founded Quedlinburg Abbey in 936, creating tension regarding the leadership of the abbeys.
 Another rivaling place was Essen Abbey which was also led by family members.